-I am a divorced father of two boys that stay with me every other week.
-Both are in high school (junior and freshman) and play football and that keeps me pretty busy in the fall.
-I was married once for 16 years but have been divorced for almost 6 years.
+I am a divorced father of two boys.
+My oldest is a freshman in college out of state and my youngest is a junior in high school and I have him full time.
+I was married once for 16 years but have been divorced for almost 8 years.
 I would like to be married again one day, but that's something that simply cannot be rushed.
 For now I'm just looking to meet someone that I really connect with on multiple levels and hopefully see where it goes from there.

 I am a simple guy that enjoys the simple pleasures of life.
 I enjoy being outside when the weather is nice, Bama football in the fall and watching movies when its messy out.
 I don't have just one hobby or passion that consumes most of my time, but there are many things that I enjoy.
 I do have a strong faith in God and am looking for the same in a partner.

-I enjoy lifting weights and occasionally play on my church's softball and basketball teams.
+I enjoy lifting weights which I do primarily at home, but I do have a gym membership.
 I really enjoy canoeing and kayaking and I have rafted the Ocoee a couple of times.
 I think I would enjoy mountain biking, but haven't tried it yet.
-During the spring and summer I enjoy working in the yard trying to improve my flower beds (mostly monkey grass, hosta, roses and shrubbery).
+During the spring and summer I enjoy working in the yard trying to improve my flower beds.
+This past summer I grew some tomatoes for the first time.
 I currently listen to rock/pop music primarily, but I enjoy country music, too.
 From Thanksgiving till Christmas Day I only listen to Christmas music.
-I know that's a deal-breaker for some. :-) I don't teach a Bible class at my church on a regular basis, but I do enjoy filling in from time to time.
+I know that's a deal-breaker for some. :-) I teach a Bible class at my church from time to time.
 I am a software developer and I really love my work.
-I've been at my current job for almost 10 years.
+I've been at my current job for almost 12 years.

-I'm looking for a best friend, someone that I connect with on many levels.
-Someone to talk and share with, spend time with and generally just enjoy life with.
-Since I have my sons every other week I try to stay close to home when I have them and schedule any outings when they're at their mom's.
-But once in a relationship I would make time for my partner every week.
+I'm looking for a best friend, someone that I connect with on multiple levels (spiritual, emotional, intellectual and physical).
+Someone to talk to and share with, spend time with and generally just enjoy life with.